 About CVPM Certification

-Certification Program
+Certification

-Certificate Program
+Assessment-Based Certificate

 An assessment-based certificate program is a relatively short, non-degree granting program that provides instruction and training to aid participants in acquiring knowledge/skills/competencies and designates that participants have passed an end-of-program assessment derived from learning/course objectives.
 Although assessment is an integral part of the certificate program, the program's primary purpose is to provide instruction and training with intended learning outcomes.